yimak/pands-problem-sheet/README.md

 b.-Add the two amounts.
 c.-Print out the answer in a human readable format with a euro sign and decimal point between the euro and cent of the amount.
 I assigned <tt>n_1</tt> to the first amount (65) and <tt>n_2</tt> to the second amount (180).
-In order to make it prompt I used the function <tt>input()</tt> and put between quotation marks <tt>"amount 1: "</tt> and <tt>"amount 2: "</tt> respectively that will propmt to introduce the amounts.
+In order to make it prompt I used the function <tt>input()</tt> and put between quotation marks <tt>amount 1: </tt> and <tt>amount 2: </tt> respectively that will propmt to introduce the amounts.
 It was necessary to leave a space after the two points to have a space between the number and the two points once we introduce the number.
 I was looking for a way to show the word "cents" after adding the amount but it didn't work, I decided to add a new command print <tt>print(f'{n_1} cent')</tt> after <tt>input()</tt>.
 In this task I also decided to try f-string, I believe this makes the syntax more elegant than using <tt>print(int(n_1), 'cent')</tt>
 Because 1€ is 100 cents.
 We would just need to add <tt>n_1+n_2</tt> and divide by 100.